How an upstart local hardball league is creating community one strikeout at a time (and what it has in common with a long-dead predecessor)

 That culture—one that privileged play and joviality, even the occasional bit of physical theatre, above winning and losing—was what defined the Kosmic League at the time.
 “We sort of had a tacit agreement about whether we were going to play seriously or not seriously,” Bowering says.
 “In some cases, when you saw that you were way better than the other team, you’d do all kinds of things.
 For instance, if you got the bases loaded, all three runners would steal the mound—they’d all slide into the pitcher.
 Or a double steal.
 A Kosmic League double steal meant the guy on first and the guy on second traded places.”
 There were all sorts of other odd local rules and one-off acts of improvisation, from the automatic strike rule (on a 3-0 count the next pitch was called a strike regardless of where it went) to the fact that in a blow-out game left-handed hitters would often have to bat right-handed, and vice-versa.
 And then there were the costumes: one team had a catcher who always dressed up as a mummy (bandages and sunglasses) while another short-lived team called the “Dirty Old Men” would come to the field wearing underwear and overcoats.
 Performance-enhancing drugs, meanwhile, were a fairly common sight.
 “There was quite a lot of dope used on the field,” Bowering says.

 It’s unlikely that the EVBL will make the same mistake.
 Yes, they already have the team uniforms and business sponsors that Kosmic League heavies like Bowering would have almost certainly declared “un-kosmic,” but that’s what defines their league’s culture—local partnerships and local pride.
 As such, while the Kosmic League quickly grew to have an east and west division, the EVBL plans to stay firmly rooted in the soil that it sprung from.
 “Any growth will happen in a managed way, and be representative of the diversity in east Vancouver,” Elbe says.
-“Each one of the teams has a bit of a story behind it that we’ll continue to flesh out, but it’s really about the neighbourhoods—and it’s great to have a board [of directors] that really understands that and wants to make sure that culture remains intact.”
+“Each one of the teams has a bit of a story behind it that we’ll continue to flesh out, but it’s really about the neighbourhoods—and it’s great to have a board that really understands that and wants to make sure that culture remains intact.”